keith-oak/unifiedcatalogpy/README.md

 Health management refers to the ongoing processes and practices involved in ensuring that an organization's data remains accurate, complete, consistent, secure, and accessible throughout its lifecycle.

-#### Health Controls
+#### Health Controls (preview)

 Track your journey to complete data governance by monitoring health controls to track your progress.
 Health controls measure your current governance practices against standards that give your data estate a score.
 [Learn more](https://learn.microsoft.com/en-us/purview/how-to-health-controls)

 > [!WARNING]
 > You cannot interact with Health Controls through this library yet.
 This is work in progress.
+A pull request to add this functionality is welcome.

 ##### Create a Health Control